 When you're practicing speaking in front of others, you should also be practicing new thought patterns.
 Together (1) your new thought patterns and (2) the experience of speaking successfully in front of others, will reduce your fear to a manageable level.
 The more frequently you practice, the more your fear will go down.
 Take baby steps and you'll see exciting progress over time.

 I've been monitoring the VR space for over a decade.
-VR training for anxiety used to be clunky and expensive, but now it's cheap and easy-to-use (therapists paid thousands of dollars to install VR systems in their offices).
+VR training for anxiety used to be clunky and expensive, but now it's relatively cheap and easy-to-use (therapists used to pay thousands of dollars to install VR systems in their offices).
 You can now practice from the comfort of your home or from anywhere.
-In short, it's cheap and easy to practice frequently and get the Law of Habituation working in your favor!
+In short, it's easy to practice frequently and get the Law of Habituation working in your favor!

 VR training for anxiety: 2 simple steps